dl-tg/scaffolder/README.md

 ## Features

   - Automate project scaffolding with a YAML config file
-  - Reusable templates for various programming languages available in the Scaffold configs repository
   - Supports creating folders and files with custom content using simple YAML syntax
-  - Easily initialize a Git repository with the --git flag
   - Define and use variables in the YAML file for flexible project generation
   - Remembers custom config directories using the --remember flag for added convenience